 Whether you’re currently transitioning your company to a digital format or you are interested in finding a more convenient approach to get paid faster, here are 10 ways your business can accept payments online.

-Accepting Payment Online using Credit & Debit Cards
+Accepting Payments Online using Credit and Debit Cards

 As a business owner processing payments using a credit card or debit card is most common.
 The process uses an ACH transfer (Automated Clearing House transfer) or the transfer of money electronically from the customer’s bank account through the ACH network to the merchant’s bank account.